 Surely you can make this owl with any other fabric, but jeans are the greenest option.
 Plus denim is a very durable fabric, which will last you years!

-You will need two different colors for back and front.
-By placing the patternt to the uncut jeans, find the right spot.
+You will need two different colours for back and front of the DIY denim owl doorstop.
+By placing the pattern to the uncut jeans, find the right spot.
 Usually this owl pattern fits nearer the bum pockets where jeans are wide.
 Size Medium jeans is usually good for this project.

 Once you know which part of the jeans you are using, cut the jeans to eneble you to iron and work easily on the chosen area.